O2theC/CrabChampionSaveManager/README.md

 a save manager for Crab Champions, made in Python

+currently going through refactor to make it easy to maintain and make it work with latest version of Crab Champions

 made this for a group of friends to manage saves easier feel free to use it yourself